Best Shoes for Kids with AFOs – Stop Buying Bigger Shoes to Accommodate the AFOs!

 Best Resources for Children Who Wear AFOs

-Here you can find a list of articles I wrote that describes the best dress shoes, sandals, and boots for children who wear AFOs.
+Here you can find a list of articles I wrote that describe the best dress shoes, sandals, and boots for children who wear AFOs.

 Myths and Facts About the Best Shoe Brands for Kids Who Wear AFOs